dspeyer/dspeyer.github.io/combat/index.md

 **Camouflage**: Grants +2 to Hide checks, rising to +4 in a chosen environment.
 Cost +50.
 Limits available decoration to small patches.
 Available from Information Age.

 **Shiny**: Decreases the effect of laser weapons by 90% before normal DR.  Cannot be combined with camouflage or decoration.
+Not usable with chain mail.
+Cost +50.
 Available from Information Age.

 **Air-sealed**: Allows the wearer to go up to 8 hours without breathing outside air.
 Protects against poison, disease, nanotech and hard vacuum.
 Requires all body parts to be covered in fabric or plate.
 Cost +5000, Weight +10.
 Available from Solar Age.

 **Inertics**: Armor grants full protection against impacts with objects larger than oneself.
 Also negates all damage from high gravity environments.
 Each round inertics are active consumes 1MJ.
 Cost +1000, Weight +1, not counting power source.
 Available from Star Age.

 **Silver-Plated**: Metal armors only.
 Cost +500.
 Counts as silver for magical purposes.
-Shiny.
+Shiny (unless chainmail).
+Available from Steam Age.

 **Holy**: Must be decorated with holy symbols and then blessed by a cleric.
 Counts as a holy object for magical purposes.
 Cost +50, though often available free if the wearer is devout or going on a religiously aligned mission.